diethardsteiner/diethardsteiner.github.io/_posts/2015-03-23-Pentaho-CCC-Context-Charts.md

 }
 ```

-With `off_focusWindowBaseConstraint` you can specify a function to handle the logic when a user makes a new selection outside the existing one.
+<s>With `off_focusWindowBaseConstraint` you can specify a function to handle the logic when a user makes a new selection outside the existing one.</s> Update: This doesn't actually exist.

 Following **events** are available: `focusWindowChanged` and `selectionChangedAction`.
 The last event is triggered when you stop dragging/moving the focusWindow, and might be preferable in some situations to only refresh the focus chart in here, instead of in `focusWindowChanged`.